bitban/php-code-quality-tools/README.md

 This command, may be unavailable in any future versions of these tools, as it has been added for debug purposes.

+## Run Bitban Lightweight tests

+Runs Bitban's framework lightweight tests.
+It assumes that Bitban's Development VM is up and running, and it has test launcher script `run_light_tests.sh` installed.

+`bin/php-cqtools test:run --vmHost[=VMHOST] [<projectPath]`

+`projectPath` argument sets path to be processed.
+Default value is current project base path.

+`--vmHost=VMHOST` option sets Development VM hostname

+This command has no use for projects not integrating Bitban's framework.

 ## References

 Here are several interesting links with information (and inspiration) about this subject.